surister/cratedb-guide/docs/domain/industrial/index.md

-Learn how ABB recommends tangible actions to optimize operations and increase asset availability in industrial use cases by analyzing vast amounts of data in real time with CrateDB.
+Learn how ABB recommends tangible actions to optimize operations and increase asset availability in industrial use cases by analyzing vast amounts of data in real time with CrateDB, in the range of 30k to 120k events/sec, boiling down to a processing rate of roughly 1 million values per second.

 - [ABB: AI and Analytics applied to Industrial Data]